aakashjhawar/SolveSudoku/README.md

 # SolveSudoku

-Extract and solv sudoku from image.
+SolveSudoku extract and solve sudoku from image.
+It uses a collection of basic image processing techniques and CNN for training and recognition of characters.
+CNN is trained on MNIST dataset.

 ## Getting Started